 Information about the Exam

-It is a specialized aptitude examination built on pre-algebra mathematics knowledge.
-A good mastery of elementary and junior high school mathematics is expected and innate problem-solving skills and strategies are essential.
+NEW: in 2019 there will be additional components to the algebra qualifying exam, but the main portion will consist of the traditional 50-question qualifying test.
+This 50-question test is a specialized aptitude examination built on pre-algebra mathematics knowledge.
+A good mastery of elementary and junior high school mathematics is expected, and innate problem-solving skills and strategies are essential.
 The exam stresses accuracy, understanding, and speed.

 Two sample questions are shown below.
 In each problem, students are given two quantities, labeled (a) and (b), and are asked to determine whether: